pbezant/Payload-Decoders/Milesight  Ws558/README.md

 ### Downlink (encodeDownlink)

 Send commands to control relays or device utilities.
+The encoder supports several input formats:

+#### Recommended Format: `commands` Array (Most Compatible)
-The encoder supports several input formats, but the most compatible and recommended way is to wrap all commands in a `commands` array:
+The most compatible and recommended way is to wrap all commands in a `commands` array:

-#### Single Relay Command
+##### Single Relay Command
 ```json
 {
   "commands": [